observIQ/bindplane-agent/exporter/chronicleexporter/README.md

 - sql_server

-If the `attributes["chronicle_log_type"]` field is present in the log, we will use it's value in the payload instead of the automatic detection or the `log_type` in the config.
+If the `attributes["chronicle_log_type"]` field is present in the log, we will use its value in the payload instead of the automatic detection or the `log_type` in the config.

 ## Credentials